ahjoe/soccerbot/README.md

 # soccerbot
-A *python tool* for grep soccer team & score statistical information.
+A *python tool* for grep soccer team & score statistical information for further analysis.